RealEskalate/a2sv-g5-project-phase-starter-project/backend/AAiT-backend-group-10/README.md

 ### User

 * /user/update/:id - update profile
-* /user/promote/?id?makeAdmin  - promote or demote user with id based on makeAdmin bool
+* /user/promote  - promote or demote user with id and based on isPromote bool

 ### Blog